mbabineau/pingdom-python/README.md

 pingdom-python
 =====================
 3rd-party Python library for [Pingdom](http://pingdom.com)'s new REST API.
 Note that this API is still in beta, so may change at any time.
-Additionally, it has not yet been released publicly; for access, you'll need to contact Pingdom (see blog [post](http://royal.pingdom.com/2011/01/20/seeking-beta-testers-for-new-pingdom-api/)).
+For more information about the API, see Pingdom's blog [post](http://royal.pingdom.com/2011/03/22/new-pingdom-api-enters-public-beta/).

 Currently, the library supports: